Statement on California's FY 18-19 State Budget

 Many investments in youth have been prioritized in this year’s budget, and for that we are grateful.
 Supporting families and children during their earliest years is a critical investment in our state’s future.

-We are also pleased that funding for the Youth Reinvestment Fund was approved at $37.3 million, marking the first time the state has specifically dedicated a funding stream to keeping youth out of the justice system and helping connect them to community-based organizations able to offer therapy, support and guidance.
+We are also pleased that funding for the Youth Reinvestment Fund was approved at $37.3 million, with $27.3 million specifically for diversion, marking the first time the state has specifically dedicated a funding stream to keeping youth out of the justice system and helping connect them to community-based organizations able to offer therapy, support and guidance.
 An additional $15 million will expand Multi-Tiered Systems of Support, an integrated framework that seeks to treat the “whole child” by providing universal supports to ensure students’ academic, behavioral and social success.
 The new funding will particularly focus on improved school climate and alternatives to suspension.

 Another big win was the inclusion of $300 million in ongoing funding for Career Technical Education.
 Funding at this level will go a long way towards preparing California students for success in college and career.